The last time I traveled to Madhugiri Taluk of Tumkur in

 At the base of the hill is a beautiful ancient Venkatramana

 temple built by a ruler called Nagi Reddy.
 Adjoining which is a Laxmi temple.
-The temple priest told us that the trail to the fort started behind the temple.
+The temple priest told us that the trail to the fort begins behind the temple.

 villagers.
 I also feared if my blog post would do any bad to this place as not all travelers think

-alike and some may affect the serenity and quietness of this place.
+alike and some may affect the serenity and quietness of this location.
 During such

 told myself spreading news was part of a traveller's nature.”

-With help from two villagers we got on track.
+Climbing up the Medigeshi fort is not very easy as there is no trail.
+With some help from two villagers, we got on track.
 They asked us

 to follow the two entrance like construction on the hill.
 Once we climbed till

-there we saw some trail here and there.
+there, we saw intermittent trails.
 Yet it was not very clear and one could

 easily get lost.
 You have to go right after the second entrance and then climb up a steep rock.

 started calling out for us.
-They wanted to guide us and also inquired if we
+They wanted to guide us and also enquired if we

 were foreigners.
-I suppose they expected to guide for money.
+I suppose they expected some money.
 But when we

 refused they seemed disappointed and did not climb up to us.
 They warned us of